ByronEncinas/ByronEncinas/README.md

 # Hello!
-I'm Byron Encinas-Velazquez
+I'm Byron Encinas Velazquez

 Physicist interested in the study of interstellar plasmas, star formation, fusion and mathematical physics.
 Interested in writing code that can be useful to the scientific community.